slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **2. Update your Slack app's settings**

 Now we need to use your AWS Lambda **endpoint** as your **Request URL**, which is where Slack will send events and actions.
-With your endpoint copied, navigate to your [Slack app's configuration](https://api.slack.com/apps) to update your app's Request URLs.
+With your endpoint copied, navigate to your [Slack app's configuration](https://api.slack.com/apps) to update your app's **Request URLs**.

 First, select **Interativity & Shortcuts** from the side and update the **Request URL**: